xramcire/Dokumentieren/README.md

 ### Future Improvements
 Using the local file system to manage a file state is problematic.
 Using a remote bucket service is more so.
 Using the host to store files doesn't allow for multiple hosts to access the files (like a web farm).
 Once files are accessible by multiple hosts code to lock files becomes nearly useless and reactive error handling will have to decide if a file is free for modification.

-Instead...
+#### Instead...

 File state should be handled by a database.
-This is true if the files are a network share or a remote bucket.
+This is true if the files are stored in a network share or a remote bucket.

-Files will be stored with a non-human readable hashkey as its name and path.
+Files will be stored with a non-human readable hashkey as its name and path (aa/bb/cc/dd/00/aabbccdd00.docx).
 The hash key will be derrived from its content bytes.
 This allows multiple uploads of the same file with the same or different names to consume the same space (deduplication).

 The database will maintain the original file information (filename, dates, state, hashkey) in addition to all file hashes (hashkey, size, mimetype) references to the files.